 Invest in customer loyalty programs to keep your customers coming back for more.
 Discounts, member-only promotions, etc., will help retain valuable customers.
 Treating them with special care and effort will give them more reasons to stay.

 9. Continue to Delight Your Customers

 Lastly, don’t stop delighting your customers once you lock them down.
 Keep them happy.
-Surprise them with small gestures; these can be holiday greetings, birthday cards, gift cards, etc. These little gestures can go a long way in securing customer loyalty.
+Surprise them with small gestures; these can be holiday greetings, birthday vouchers, gift cards, etc. These little gestures can go a long way in securing customer loyalty.